whoknowssarym/CafeNest/README.md

 ## 📄 License

-CafeNest is open-source and available under the [MIT License](LICENSE).
+CafeNest is Not available under any (LICENSE).